 Generally speaking, most butane heaters will work with either butane or propane.
 Some might even claim that butane is a lot safer than propane, although both are extracted from petroleum, and generally have more or less the same characteristics.
 If you ask me I would definitely go with a propane heater than a butane heater, for the fact that generally speaking propane is a lot cheaper and more readily available.

 I have already explored how effective candle heaters could be in an SHTF situation, you can find the link on the top of this article or simply search candle on the site.
 While you could definitely use candle heaters to heat up a room, do not expect a lot of heat from them.
 Generally, candles do not have enough power to heat a room to a comfortable level, but it could keep you from freezing.
 You might think that candle heaters are a cheap heat source, the problem is that these candle heaters are not that efficient in heating a house.

 Solar heaters are by far one of my best investments for my house, not only they do not need any electricity to generate heat but they also work fine during winter temperatures.
 Solar heaters use the power of the sun to heat up the water, this, in turn, is stored in a well-insulated container than it is cycled through the house.
 The only downside for solar heaters is the cost, but there are smaller solar heater kits with which you can easily heat a room.

 What I like most about solar heaters is that it is a hands-off approach, you do not need to fuel it or constantly babysit it.
-In addition to this, most heaters which use an open flame will also produce dangerous fumes, but the solar heater does not rely on an open flame to produce heat.
+In addition to this, most heaters that use an open flame will also produce dangerous fumes, but the solar heater does not rely on an open flame to produce heat.
 You can also find some solar heaters which have additional solar cells incorporated into them which generate electricity, while this won’t be nearly enough to power your entire home they can still power your smaller devices.

 Wind turbine heating

 This is a more situational alternative source of heating as you need more or less constant wind in your area.
-While most people think of giant wind turbines when thinking about wind power they are some smaller products which do offer a more limited amount of energy.
+While most people think of giant wind turbines when thinking about wind power they are some smaller products that do offer a more limited amount of energy.
 In addition to a wind turbine, you will also need an electric heater, electric heaters generally use a lot of power.
 Make some calculations before buying a wind turbine, make sure that it can produce sufficient energy to power your electrical heater.

 Even if the wind is not constant the electric heater could radiate heat even after it is not functioning.